7 Examples of Location-Based Services Apps

-The Curbside app brings this unique shopping/ordering experience to a number of U.S. cities.
+The Curbside app brings this unique shopping/ordering experience to many U.S. cities.
 Curbside works with several leading retailers (Best Buy, Nordstrom, Sephora, CVS Pharmacy) and restaurants (Pizza Hut, Chipotle Mexican Grill, Boston Market) to make shopping quick, easy, and relatively painless.
 However, store choices in a particular area may be limited.

 Not to be outdone by an external service, Target incorporated LBS technology to transform the mobile user experience.